AlgoMaster Logo

 5. Communication

-Technical knowledge matters, but so does how you convey it.
-The interview simulates a design discussion with a colleague.
-Can you explain your thinking in a way that's easy to follow?
+Technical knowledge matters, but how you communicate it matters just as much.
+A system design interview isn’t a quiz, it’s closer to a design discussion with a teammate.
+You're expected to explain your thinking in a way that's easy to follow.

-• Structure their explanations (start with the big picture, then zoom in)
+• Structured explanations (start with the big picture, then zoom in)

-• Use diagrams effectively (not just boxes and arrows, but clear labels and data flow)
+• Using diagrams effectively (not just boxes and arrows, but clear labels and data flow)

 • Check in with the interviewer ("Does this make sense so far?")